TuxVinyards/qqX/README.md

 Start from scratch:

 - From version 1.8 onwards, the installation of quickemu is _not_ essential ...
+- Most users need only install 'qemu' and 'spice-gtk'.
+Some distro versions may require 'curl', 'jq' and 'bc'.

 Or test out the qqX difference on your existing VM's: